gazataeon/docker-awscli/README.md

 # docker-awscli
-Docker Containers with AWS CLI
+Docker Images with AWS CLI

-Two simple containers for AWS and S3 CLI commands.
+Two simple Images for AWS and S3 CLI commands.

 Both should work fine, but the Ubuntu image is there for those of you who like big packages. ( ͡☉ ͜ʖ ͡☉)